Houston Rockets May Be Without Chris Paul In Game 6

 Chris Paul injured his hamstring within the last two minutes versus the Golden State Warriors in Game 5 of the Western Conference finals.
 It is an injury that normally would force a player to sit out several games.
 According to ESPN, Chris Paul will be re-evaluated by the Houston Rockets’ team doctors today.

-The series is going back to Golden State for Game 6, however, there are questions regarding Chris Paul’s status.
+The series is going back to Golden State for Game 6.
+However, there are questions regarding Chris Paul’s status.

 Can the Houston Rockets afford sitting Chris Paul against the Golden State Warriors?
 That was the question in the back of everyone’s mind after the Rockets held off the Warriors 98-94.
 Momentum could also be on the line for the Rockets in Game 6.
 Chris Paul’s injury came at a horrible time.

-Chris Paul led the Rockets, who roared backon several occasions last night.
-He scored 18 of his 20 points in the second half, while being hobbled by a couple of nagging injuries.
+Chris Paul led the Rockets, who roared back on several occasions last night.
+He scored 18 of his 20 points in the second half while being hobbled by a couple of nagging injuries.

 Chris Paul pulled his hamstring after going up for a layup that could have actually put the Rockets comfortably ahead, given the time left on the clock.
 The Rockets was able to hold on to the lead, but it was harrowing watching them cling to life in the closing seconds.